nuta/ftl/docs/guides/writing-your-first-application.md

 > [!TIP] **Why not defniing interfaces in Rust?**
 >
-> Rust `struct`s with procedural macros are powerful, but they are not suitable for IPC.
-However, we prefer IDL because:
+> Rust `struct`s with procedural macros are powerful, but we prefer IDL because:
 >
 > - IDL is language-agnostic.
 We plan to support other programming languages in the future.
 > - It's easier to debug and maintain the auto-generated code.
+> - JSON is easier to read and write by programs.
+For example, we don't need to port Rust compiler to build a web-based IDL visualizer.

 ## Send a message to the server